rmannibucau/cdi-light-config/README.md

 # Basic interpolation

-Thanks to Apache DeltaSpike `org.apache.deltaspike.core.spi.config.ConfigSource` you can interpolate some values.
+Thanks to Apache DeltaSpike `org.apache.deltaspike.core.spi.config.ConfigSource` SPI you can interpolate some values.

-By default `META-INF/apache-deltaspike.properties` is read but you can add all the `ConfigSource` you want.
+By default `META-INF/apache-deltaspike.properties` is read but you can add all the `ConfigSource` implementations you want.

-Once you value configured it can be used in `cdi-configuration.xml`:
+Once your value is configured it can be used in `cdi-configuration.xml`:

 ```xml
 <?xml version="1.0"?>